Royal Academy of Dance Syllabus and Examinations

-For children five years and above we offer the Royal Academy of Dance Syllabus and examinations.
+For children five years and above, we offer the internationally recognised Royal Academy of Dance Syllabus.

 The Royal Academy of Dance (RAD) is a leading International dance examination board specialising in Classical Ballet.
 This Academy was established in London, England in 1920 and received its Royal Charter in 1936.
 HM Queen Elizabeth II is currently the Royal patron of the RAD and Dame Antoinette Sibley has served as President since 1991.

 The RAD was initially formed with the objective to improve the standard of Classical Ballet training in the UK and a method of ballet technique was devised for the Academy by a group of eminent European dancers.
 This method has become one of the most widely used in the world and has led to the RAD becoming a leading dance education and training organisation, with over 13,000 members, operating in 79 countries Worldwide.
 The examination syllabus is taught to more than a quarter of a million students worldwide.

 The Graded Examination Syllabus consists of 10 grades, each incorporating classical ballet, free movement and character dance.
 The syllabus is devised to progress in difficulty from one grade to the next and a student studying the grades in sequence would be expected to develop a greater degree of dance technique at each level.

 Classical Ballet is one of the most widespread dance forms in the world.
 Originating in the Italian royal courts of the Renaissance period, over hundreds of years it has been developed into a highly technical dance form.
 Ballet is the foundation of the RAD's work and is the most important part of the Graded Syllabi.

 Free Movement is the term applied to movement from dance styles such as natural movement, contemporary and Classical Greek dance.
 Free movement does not have to include codified dance vocabulary and is usually an improvisation based on the students interpretation of a piece of music or stimulus.